rfuzzo/MorrowindPlusPlus/fundamentals/landscape.md

   * [x] 01b Thicker Grass MGE XE
   * [x] 03 TR Plugins

-* Double click the mod in MO2 and go to the Optional ESPs tab: Move the following esps to the left (disable it):
+* Double click the mod in MO2 and go to the **Optional ESPs** tab, move to the left:
   * [ ] `Rem_Solstheim.esp`

 {% hint style="warning" %}